dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 > [!NOTE]
 > This feature was added in EF Core 3.0.
 Additional interceptors were added in EF Core 5.0.

-EF Core interceptors enable interception, modification, and/or suppression of EF Core events.
-This includes low-level database operations such as executing a command, as well as higher-level events, such as calls to SaveChanges.
+EF Core interceptors enable interception, modification, and/or suppression of EF Core operations.
+This includes low-level database operations such as executing a command, as well as higher-level operations, such as calls to SaveChanges.

 Interceptors are different from logging and diagnostics in that they allow modification or suppression of the operation being intercepted.
 [Simple logging](xref:core/logging-events-diagnostics/simple-logging) or [Microsoft.Extensions.Logging](xref:core/logging-events-diagnostics/extensions-logging) are better choices for logging.